codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 **Before you begin**
-* Make sure you have have no active Runtimes in your account
+* Make sure you have no active Runtimes in your account

 **How to**